In an effort to learn and understand

 The road climbs a low pass, and a new, real large valley with a serpentine road and meandered river continues to the horizon.
 I stop several places, but the scenery is just too large for the camera - or the pictures should be shown in wall-size.

-A narrow and deep gorge with a river deep down, are crossed by a cast-iron bridge.
-Like most others, I stop to have a closer look.
+A narrow and deep gorge with a river deep down, is crossed by a cast-iron bridge.
+Like most other travelers, I stop to have a closer look.
 The river is used for swimming, but I'm sure it is freezing cold water!

 The slightly yellow grassland continues to Esquel, where I turn in.
 I figured I would be back within a few days, and it would be a perfect place to have some laundry done.
 A bit asking around, and I find an open laundry.
 They can have my cloths finish by tomorrow evening, and that is perfect.
-Now, I just have to remember the cloth, when I passes through again - and find the place!
+Now, I just have to remember the cloth, when I passes through again - and find the place t pick them up!

 I check-out the city while I'm here.
 Seems rather rich, with modern shops and everything freshly painted in bright colours.
 Fare from all shops are open, and I figure it is the summer vacation.
 Along with the modern cars, some real old bangers from the farms drive around too.

 I figure I better feed the car, but the first two gasoline stations are out!
 The last have, but the queue is understandable long.
 I hope this is a problem related to Christmas/new year!
 Bit hard to do touring as I do, without gas!
 Finding my way can be a problem.
 Sometimes, I reach a T-junction, but there are no signs at all.
 Other times, one sign say 29 Km, the next occurs after 7 Km, and it say 32 Km.
-Many times, I have to drive 35-50 Km out of town before the first sign indicates I'm on the right track.
+A lot of times, I have to drive 35-50 Km out of town before the first sign indicates I'm on the right track - or only perhaps.

 I almost have the fine, sealed road to my self.
 Despite the homogeneous scenery, I enjoy the ride.
 A single alteration is a waste swamp area.
 Here, the sheep are shifted with Hereford cattle, and to my big surprise; flamencos.
 I reach Tecka around seven, but there are no campsites, hotels or other over-night facilities.